sgoldenlab/simba/docs/Tutorial_tools.md

 2. Click on `Extract All Frames` to extract all the frames from the video.

 3. A folder with the video name will be generated and the all the extracted frames will be located in the folder.
 The frames will be in *.png* file format.

+### Convert . seq files to .mp4 files
+Use this tool to convert .seq files to .mp4 files.

+1. Click on `Tools`, then `Change formats`, and click on `Change .seq to .mp4`.

+2. A window will pop up and you can then navigate and select the video folder that contains the mp4's.

+3. The conversion progress can be followed through the progress bar printed in the terminal window.